computational-cell-analytics/computational-cell-analytics/environments/README.md

-# Base environment files
+# Environment files

-This directory contains different environment files to reproduce commonly used conda environments.
+This directory contains conda environment files to reproduce commonly used environments.

 An environment can be created by running
 ```
-conda env create -f <ENV_FILE> -n <ENV_NAME>
+mamba env create -f <ENV_FILE> -n <ENV_NAME>
 ```
 For example
 ```
-cnda env create -f main_env.yaml -n my-environment
+mamba env create -f main_env.yaml -n main
 ```

-If `mamba` is installed you can also run `mamba env create ...`.
+If `mamba` is not installed you can run the same commands with `conda`.

-Currently available environments:
+## Currently available environments

-- `main_env.yaml`: this was used to create the `main310` environment on the SCC cluster.
-Note that `torch_em` is not installed as part of the environment dependency, but is instead installed in development mode (as described [here](https://github.com/constantinpape/torch-em#from-source))
+- `main_env.yaml`: An environment with the dependencies for deep learning based pytorch projects.
+Note that [torch_em](https://github.com/constantinpape/torch-em#from-source) (a pytorch based library for deep learning applied to microscopy that I maintain) is not installed as part of the environment.
+It should instead be installed in development mode to enable updating it.
+You can do this via the following steps (after you have installed the conda environment):
+    - Activate your environment (assuming it's called main): `conda activate main`
+    - Clone the torch_em repository: `git clone https://github.com/constantinpape/torch-em`
+    - Enter the repository: `cd torch-em`
+    - Install it in dev mode: `pip install -e .`